kumbulanit/t-sql/lesotho/labs/Module_07_DML_Data_Modification_Lab.md

 WHERE ei.IndicatorCode = 'TOUR_ARR';
 ```

+**Detailed Query Explanation:** The insert lists all relevant fields, keeping referential integrity intact.
+The verification query joins across categories, sources, and frequencies to make sure the IDs align with the intended metadata.
+**Detailed Results Explanation:** Expect a single row showing the new indicator with descriptive context—use this to confirm the setup before wider use.

 ---

 ### Exercise 7.2: INSERT - Multiple Rows

 **Task 3:** Add multiple time series data points
+**Topic:** MS20761 Module 7 Lesson 1 – Insert several rows in a single statement and audit them
+**Beginner Explanation:** This script batches three monthly inflation observations with one INSERT and then verifies the additions for the targeted indicator.

 ```sql
 -- Insert several months of inflation data
 INSERT INTO TimeSeriesData (